petiay/measure_extinction/docs/data_formats.rst

 A more complicated example giving photometry and spectroscopy from different sources is below (from a star from Gordon et al. 2021; Decleir et al. 2022 among other studies).
-The Johnson photometry is provide mainly as colors in this example.
-Photometry rom IRAC/IRS/MIPS is provide in mJy.
+The Johnson photometry is provided mainly as colors in this example.
+Photometry from IRAC/IRS/MIPS is provided in mJy.
 The different photometry units are converted to the measure_extinction internal units when read into StarData.
-In addition, there are comments provide after data using the ";" character.
+In addition, there are comments provided after data using the ";" character.

 ::